magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 #### Resolved issues

 -  <!-- MAGECLOUD-982 -->We fixed an issue that involved a locally applied patch breaking the deployment on an instance.
-Now, ECE-Tools can detect that a patch has been applied.
+Now,`{{site.data.var.ct}}`can detect that a patch has been applied.

 -  <!-- MAGECLOUD-1735 -->Fixed a conflict between JavaScript bundling and Gzip functionality.
 Now these features work correctly together.

--  <!-- MAGECLOUD-1744 -->Fixed an issue that caused ece-tools CLI commands to fail when using earlier PHP 7.0.x versions.
+-  <!-- MAGECLOUD-1744 -->Fixed an issue that caused c CLI commands to fail when using earlier PHP 7.0.x versions.

 -  <!-- MAGECLOUD-1853 -->Fixed a Redis session locking issue that caused an Admin login delay.
 Also, the fix is available for 2.1.x.